The evolution of the radio luminosity function of group galaxies in COSMOS: The AGN and SFG contribution to the GG RLF

 \section{The AGN and SFG contribution to the GG RLF}

 The group galaxy population has a mixture of contributions from AGN and SFGs.
-To explore how much these population contribute to the GG RLF, we cross-correlate the X-ray galaxy group catalogue with the sample of \cite{vardoulaki21}, which is a value-added catalogue at 3 GHz VLA-COSMOS, which includes 130 FR-type \citep{fr74} and 1818 jet-less compact radio AGN (COM AGN), as well as 7232 SFGs (see Table~\ref{tab:fr_nums}).
+To explore how much these populations contribute to the GG RLF, we cross-correlate the X-ray galaxy group catalogue with the sample of \cite{vardoulaki21}, which is a value-added catalogue at 3 GHz VLA-COSMOS, and includes 130 FR-type radio sources \citep[FRI, FRII;][ and hybrids FRI/FRII]{fr74} and 1818 jet-less compact radio AGN (COM AGN), as well as 7232 SFGs (see Table~\ref{tab:fr_nums}).
 Radio AGN in the \cite{smolcic17b} sample were selected on the basis of their radio excess, as mentioned above.
 This criterion, due to the 3$\sigma$ cut applied, excludes several FR-type radio AGN, which were identified in \cite{vardoulaki21} and classified as radio AGN because they exhibit jets/lobes.
 SFGs are objects which do not display radio excess.

-To quantify the contribution of these population separately to the group RLF and to the total RLF we calculate their RLF as described in Sec.~\ref{sec:lumfun}, using the $V/V_{\rm max}$ method.
-All AGN and SFGs are in groups with halo masses $M_{200c} > 10^{13.3} M_{\odot}$.
-For the purposes of this analysis, we use the 1.4 GHz luminosities \citep{schinnerer10}.
+To quantify the contribution of these populations separately to the group RLF and to the total RLF we calculate their RLF as described in Sec.~\ref{sec:lumfun}, using the $V_{\rm max}$ method.
+All AGN and SFGs are in groups with halo masses $M_{\rm 200c} > 10^{13.5} \rm M_{\odot}$.
 The results for the AGN and SFG populations inside galaxy groups are shown in Fig.~\ref{fig:rlf_agn}, where we also plot the RLF of AGN and SFGs from the sample of \cite{novak18} as in Fig.~\ref{fig:lfgrid} and the total RLF at 3 GHz.
 In order to compare the RLF of AGN and SFGs which are GGs and total RLF, we follow the analysis in Sec.~\ref{sec:lumfun_linfit}.
 We fit a linear regression and normalise it to $10^{24}\rm ~W ~Hz^{-1}$ by applying Eq.~\ref{eq:plaw} for $\gamma$ = -0.75.
 The results are shown in Fig.~\ref{fig:rlf_agn}.

+For completeness and to enable comparisons between the methods, we also present the scaled AGN and SFG parts of the total RLF to the GG data, and overplot it in Fig.~\ref{fig:rlf_agn}.
+In Table~\ref{tab:fractions_agn_sfg} we give the scaling coefficients used in Fig.~\ref{fig:lfgrid_scale} at the five redshift bins, separately for the AGN and SFG scaled fits.
+Visually, we see that the scaled RLF is not a good fit to the SFG at $z < 0.4$ and to the AGN at $z < 1.6$, inside X-ray galaxy groups.
+We perform a $\chi^{2}$ test for the AGN and SFGs, at all redshift bins and present the results in Table~\ref{tab:chi2_agn_sfg}.
+The results show that neither of the fitting methods fits the data well.